strawberry-graphql/strawberry/docs/types/resolvers-self.md

         return f"{self.first_name} {self.last_name}"
 ```

-Much better no? `self` on resolver methods is pretty convient, and it works like
+Much better, no? `self` on resolver methods is pretty convenient, and it works like
 it should in Python, but there might be cases where it doesn't follow Python's
 semantics.
-This is because under the hood resolvers are actually called if they
+This is because under the hood resolvers are actually called as if they
 were static methods by Strawberry.

 Let's see a simplified version of what happens when you request the `full_name`